 Apart from postural changes, your movement patterns will also have to adapt to these physical changes.
 For instance, your walking patterns will change with the increased weight.
 Due to the increased weight load, changed walking patterns due to adapting to the weight.
 This will cause discomfort as these movement patterns are not optimal.

 What can I do about my Back Pain in Pregnancy?

 Here’s the good news – you don’t have to live with back pain.
 There are ways to minimise the discomfort to ensure your pregnancy journey is as pain-free as possible.
 Check in with your Gynaecologist before seeking treatment.
 Seeking their professional medical input before embarking on alternative treatment methods is important.
 In the next article in the Back Pain in Pregnancy series, we dive deeper into methods to reduce and treat back pain in pregnancy.
 You can read the article on Managing Back Pain in Pregnancy here.

 Enjoyed this article?
-Connect with us on our social media platforms via the icons below or subscribe to our newsletters to be notified of new articles!
+Connect with us on our social media platforms via the icons below to be notified of new articles!